 The medical billing process in the healthcare industry is a heavy-duty job that involves a plethora of complex data on medical records, patient information, insurance claims, etc. All of these processes involve a mountain of paperwork and complexities for healthcare professionals and staff.
 Errors in medical billing management can cause devastating consequences for the healthcare organization and adversely affect overall profitability.

-Electronic Data Interchange (EDI) billing is an electronic billing method that uses advanced technology toward sharing data and other related information with standard protocols.
+Electronic Data Interchange billing is an electronic billing method that uses advanced technology to share data and other related information with standard protocols.
 Medical EDI is considered the most efficient and reliable means for electronic data exchange relevant to medical claims processing and other billing communication.
 The privacy of electronic health records is maintained through medical records management, and communication is limited to taking place only between healthcare entities.
-EDI medical billing software offers healthcare provider solutions designed to provide dynamic solutions that address billing pain points concerning claims, reimbursements, eligibility, and inquiry.
+EDI medical billing software offers healthcare provider solutions designed to provide dynamic solutions that address billing pain points concerning claims, reimbursements, eligibility, and inquiries.
 Healthcare organizations stand to gain a considerable edge by adopting custom healthcare solutions and healthcare automation with EDI in medical billing.

 EDI Billing and HIPAA

-HIPAA is the recognized and authorized protocol that supports the submission and processing of insurance claims.
-It works as a security blanket for the exchange of health data among different healthcare entities.
+HIPAA is the recognized and authorized protocol that supports the submission and processing of insurance claims analytics.
+It works as a security blanket for the exchange of health data among different healthcare management entities.
 The establishment of HIPAA eradicated discrepancies in billing communication and created universal compliance for secure data processing and transmission.

 The details of HIPAA are as follows: